-Household injuries are at an all-time high: according to Injury Facts 2017, approximately 146,571 people died from unintentional injury-related deaths in 2015.
-Household injuries and deaths can take many forms, but share the common characteristic of being preventable.
-Having an understanding of where these injuries commonly arise, and how to prevent them, can protect you and your family from the most common dangers in your home – and may even save a life.
+Household injuries are at an all-time high and the fourth leading cause of death: according to CDC FastStats Accidents or Unintentional Injuries, 200,955 unintentional injury deaths were recorded in 2020.
+In 2020, an estimated 156,300 preventable injury-related deaths occurred in homes and communities, or about 78% of all preventable injury-related deaths that year.1 Household injuries and deaths can take many forms but share the common characteristic of being preventable.
+Understanding where these injuries commonly arise, and how to prevent them, can protect you and your family from the most common dangers in your home – and may even save a life.

 Household injuries are commonly caused by:

 - Choking hazards

 - 1.6 million older adults were treated in U.S. emergency departments for unintentional fall-related injuries and 388,000 of these patients were subsequently hospitalized